TonyDeRosia/evennia-minimud/README.md

 ```
 See `docs/mob_respawn.md` for a full overview of how these entries are stored
 and managed at runtime.
-SpawnManager automatically registers spawns when a room prototype is saved.
+MobRespawnManager automatically registers spawns when a room prototype is saved.
-The `spawn_interval` value is stored internally on SpawnManager entries as
+The `spawn_interval` value is stored internally on MobRespawnManager entries as
 `respawn_rate`.
 Commands like `@showspawns` display this runtime field.
 If
 spawns appear to be missing (for example after a server restart), use: